Overby-Industries/power-and-propulsion/README.md

 Together, these concepts create a **closed‑loop system**: the engine is also the power plant, enabling spacecraft with unprecedented endurance, flexibility, and reach.

+## ✅ Bottom Line:
+What you’re converging on is a magneto-fluid-dynamic power system where:
+- Plasma + ionic liquids generate both electricity and thrust in one integrated system.
+- Each miner/refinery carries its own self-contained mini-MHD ionic-liquid reactor power module.
+- Starlifter II provides large scale deep space transport.
+- Process autonomy: Refining stations keep running long after a Starlifter departure.
+When the shuttle comes around again, it picks up processed materials.

+That turns your asteroid mining site into a continuously running industrial plant instead of a one-shot mission.

+This is *radical* but rooted in solid physics and emerging electrochemistry.
+It’s exactly the kind of architecture that could work in a future asteroid-mining fleet.

 ---

 ## 🛰️ System Architecture (Simplified)